 People suffering from knee pain may experience the following symptoms:

 Common sources of knee pain include:

 Knee replacement surgery is designed to treat pain and disability in the knee so patients can live healthy, active lives.
 When you visit with an orthopedic surgeon at CMH, we will review your medical history and examine your knee pain.
-Depending on your diagnosis, we may prescribe anti-inflammatory medications, pain relievers, exercises to strengthen joint mobility, or physical therapy to promote knee pain relief.
+Depending on your diagnosis, we may prescribe anti-inflammatory medications, pain relievers, exercises to strengthen joint mobility, or treatments like occupational therapy or physical therapy to promote knee pain relief.